Go Global, Stay Local Funding

 This funding is available to undergraduate students (from Middlebury and other colleges and universities) and graduate students studying at one of the Middlebury Schools Abroad in Spring 2025.

-Funding is available for the Spring 2025 semester, from January 1st until mid/late June.
-Proposals can cover local activities on a Friday evening, Saturday, and/or Sunday, as well as activities over school breaks that you choose to spend in your host community rather than traveling elsewhere.
+Funding is available for the Spring 2025 semester, from the first day through the official end date of a student’s program.
+Proposals can cover local activities on a Friday evening, Saturday, and/or Sunday, as well as activities over extended school breaks that you choose to spend in your host community rather than traveling elsewhere.

 Host a game night, invite classmates to a picnic, sign up for a Saturday morning fitness class with friends, take your host family to the movies, visit a museum you haven’t been to, host a themed dinner party in your residence hall, organize a beach clean up followed by brunch, etc.

 We expect that proposals will vary greatly based on activities, location, number of participants, and other variables.
-As a result, there is no maximum amount a student can apply for, but Middlebury Schools Abroad staff reserves the right to ask applicants to amend their proposed budget(s) if deemed necessary.
+As a result, there is no maximum amount a student can apply for, but Middlebury Schools Abroad staff reserves the right to ask applicants to amend their proposed budget(s) if deemed necessary or deny proposals based on overall cost.

 Multiple proposals throughout the semester are welcome, but funding is not guaranteed.